LONDON (AP) " No Harry Kane, no problem.

 The visitors were almost immediately punished as Alli beat Steven Davis to a bouncing ball in the Southampton area and was felled by the Saints captain, leading referee Andre Marriner to award a penalty.

-After a brief discussion " with regular penalty-taker Kane absent " Alli stepped up to send Forster the wrong way and double Tottenham's lead in the 33rd.
+With usual penalty-taker Kane absent, Alli stepped up to send Forster the wrong way and double Tottenham's lead in the 32nd.

-Southampton channeled its frustration into an improved performance after the break and was rewarded seven minutes into the second half.
+Southampton emerged after the break with greater attacking intent and was rewarded seven minutes into the second half.

 Toby Alderweireld made a rare error as he miskicked Redmond's cross from the left, allowing the ball to reach Ward-Prowse at the back post, who made no mistake from close range.